State volleyball: Curtain call for Krause, Skutt seniors nets sixth straight Class B state title

 Saunders enjoyed watching the improvement of Krause, setter Allison Gray and the seven Skutt seniors.

 Ella Waters led Norris with 17 kills.
-The Titans used its normal balanced attack to win the first set.
+The Titans used their normal balanced attack to win the first set.

 “I loved that they came out not afraid,” Boesiger said.